ArduPilot/ardupilot_wiki/copter/source/docs/connect-escs-and-motors.rst

 The diagrams below show motor order for each frame type.
 Propeller direction is shown in green (clockwise, CW) or blue (counter-clockwise, CCW).
-The letters shown in red indicate which motor should turn when using Mission Planner's Motor Test feature.
+The letters shown in red indicate which motor should turn when using Mission Planner's **Motor Test** feature found under its SETUP->Optional Hardware tab.

 .. figure:: ../images/MOTORS_CW_CCWLegend.jpg
    :target: ../_images/MOTORS_CW_CCWLegend.jpg

    Legend for motor-order diagrams

-..
-(DO NOT EDIT OR DELETE THIS LINE) BEGIN MOTOR DIAGRAMS

 QUAD FRAMES
 -----------